When I first learned about beekeeping, it was all hives and tools and such, but nothing about a beehive stand.

 Many of us use cinderblocks as hive stands.
 Now, with the additional timber, you can have a safe, stable structure that can hold multiple hives.
 It even leaves room for you to place your tools.
 Being easy to assemble, it makes it ideal for both temporary and permanent hive locations.

 If you enjoy carpentry, then you’ll love this design.
 It looks a little like a picnic table, with foldable legs to help you move around with it.

 The legs are not perpendicular to the ground.
 Instead, they are at an angle that adds stability to the structure.
 The crossbars across the legs also help with weight distribution.

 It looks great, is durable, and is easy to transport!

-Even though they are not mandatory, adding a hive stand to your apiary helps to keep the bees safer and drier.
+Even though they are not mandatory, most beekeepers add a hive stand to their apiaries, which helps to keep the bees safer and drier.

-Choose the one or ones that work for you and have fun with it.
+Choose the best hive stand that works for you and have fun with it.